scmmmh/polymatheia/README.md

-# Polymatheia - A python library for using digital archive metadata
+# Polymatheia - A python library to support digital archive metadata use